gposingway/gposingway/md/contributing.md

 ## Community & Support

 - **Discord**: Join the [Sights of Eorzea Discord Server](https://discord.com/servers/sights-of-eorzea-1124828911700811957) for support and discussions.
+(Note: The server is primarily English-based, but some users may be able to assist in other languages.)
 - **GitHub Issues**: Report bugs or suggest features via [GitHub Issues](https://github.com/GPosingway/GPosingway/issues).
 - **Contact**: Reach out to the maintainer, Leon Aquitaine, on [BlueSky](https://bsky.app/profile/leon.aquitaine.social).